Review: Spider-Man: Homecoming is a fun, self-aware break from the genre

 Which is when Marvel Studios, now owned by Disney, stepped in.
 Marvel desperately wanted to continue stocking its cinematic universe with new Avengers playthings.
 Sony needed an easy hit, and wasn’t finding success in its more dusty properties (Ghostbusters, the so-far-buried Men in Black franchise).
 A deal was struck: Sony would retain distribution rights and pay Marvel a licensing fee, while Marvel would control merchandise.
 So here we are.
 You can simply feel the excitement.

 As far as movies-as-line-items go, Homecoming is better than it has any right to be.
 The story is slight but spry, thanks partly to the jettisoning of origin story but also due to its blessedly small stakes.
 Holland is no match for Maguire’s endearing earnestness, but he handily erases Garfield’s legacy.
 Robert Downey Jr.’s Tony Stark pops by to dole out the necessary pinches of smarm, without overstaying his welcome.
-And the movie is blessed with one of Marvel’s few genuinely interesting villains: Michael Keaton’s Adrian “Vulture” Toomes.
+And the movie is gifted with one of Marvel’s few genuinely interesting villains: Michael Keaton’s Adrian “Vulture” Toomes.

 There would be no complaints if Homecoming spent less time on Parker’s home life (Marisa Tomei’s Aunt May is given exactly one trait: her Marisa Tomei level of attractiveness) and more on Toomes, a bridge-and-tunnel antihero equal parts Tony Soprano, Chris Christie and imaginary foe of Keaton’s own Riggan “Birdman” Thomson.
 With his perpetually arched eyebrows, shifty body language and stone-cold tone, the actor mixes the role’s necessary camp with a chilling menace.
 It is unclear if Toomes is supposed to be a legitimate threat or a mere stopover for Spidey as he goes on to bigger and Venom-er things, but there’s no denying that the film drops a degree or two of cool every time the character is off-screen.